NCAA bracket 2019: Printable March Madness bracket .PDF | NCAA.com

-The second day of the 2019 NCAA tournament is in the books.
+The second round of the 2019 NCAA tournament is done and the Sweet 16 is set.
 Here is the official (and updated) NCAA bracket for the 2019 NCAA Division I men's basketball tournament, also known as March Madness.

 You can click or tap right here to open up a printable version of the March Madness bracket pictured below in a new tab or window.
 You can print the bracket in landscape or horizontal mode.
 It looks good either way.
 Here is a .JPG of the 2019 NCAA bracket if you'd like a copy in that format.